When I started looking

 I felt that very soon I'd be

 First came the Blues, and blues were what

 Pale and Dark forms, too!

-Another colour, Yellow, this time,
+Another colour, the Yellow, this time,

-Put my mind in further doubt.
+Cast my life in further doubt.

 Three-spotted, Spotless, Common, more....